Your cart is currently empty!

 [Jumping to another section of the chapter…]

-‘Health promotion’ in schools: why, oh why?
+‘Health promotion’ in school

-Schools commonly have ‘healthy eating’ and exercising on their curriculum.
+Teachers are required to deliver ‘health promotion’ without any training.
+So they perpetuate society’s madness.
 Food is labelled as ‘healthy’ or ‘junk’, ‘good’ or ‘bad’.
 You can never eat lean enough, you can never exercise too much.
-Thinness is holy, while a large body is a sure sign of sloth and bad health.
-Schools are forced by government to weigh children, who get the idea that a low number is best.
+Thinness is holy, while a large body suggests sloth and terrible health.
+Governments require schools to weigh children, who internalise that a low number is best.
 Parents receive letters informing them their child is ‘obese’ and should lose weight, purely on the basis of a statistical BMI calculation.
-Clinicians and parents often lament how health promotion messages are a top precipitating factor for a child’s eating disorder.

 What are your options?